The College of Science has over 100 faculty within the seven departments mentoring students in undergraduate research.

 Where: Most students usually, but not always, work with a faculty member who teaches in the department in which their degree is given.
 However, there are many cross disciplinary projects that have students from various majors working with a faculty mentor.

-How: Here are some suggestions on how to identify a faculty mentor and research project:
+How: Here are suggestions to identify a faculty mentor and research project: